Byzantine Dress - Palace of the Porphyrogenitus, aka Tekfur Saray

 The Byzantines knew their court and popular dress for men was not ancient Greek, but they thought it pre-dated Alexander the Great in the court of Persia.

-Constantinople was a huge market for both new and used clothing.
+As already stated Constantinople was a huge market for both new and used clothing.
+The domestic clothing industry exploded in the 12th century.
 Tailoring clothes in fabrics like silk and linen, often combined in the same dress or tunic, required enormous skill and the space to cut the patterns.
 Every fabric was different and the cutting of patterns in one direction or another mattered.
 In the case of silk you needed a lot of it to make a kaftan or a dress like Constantine and Eirene are wearing.
 Most commercial silk was woven by home workers in standard sizes.
 Weavers could be men or women.
 Some were organized into cooperatives and were clustered in certain neighborhoods.
 In the 12th century there were thousands of home weavers working in the city.
 Weaving was considered an esteemed, professional craft and weavers had to keep up on the latest patterns and trends in popular colors.
 Middlemen bought the silk from them and sold it in big bundles for export or the domestic production of clothes.
 The quality of the silk, the weave and its thickness varied, so Byzantine tailors had to be experts in working with it.
 In Byzantium tailoring clothes was a professional business and not a DYI affair.
 The making of clothes required lots of room, which private homes didn't have and as a highly urban society Byzantine weavers did not have direct access to the materials used in making and dyeing of yarns.

 Constantine and Eirene's oblong palace was built between two walls which descend from the Porta Xylokerkou for a short distance, towards the Golden Horn.
 Its long sides, facing respectively north and South, are transverse to the walls, while its short western and eastern sides rest, at the level of the second story, upon the summit of the walls.
 Its roof and upper floors have vanished.
 The whole surface of the building was decorated with beautiful patterns in brick and stone mosaic.
 The many windows of the palace are framed in marble and their were graceful balconies on the east and south, which looked out over the superb views the lofty position of the palace commanded.